us4useu/arrus/docs/content/installation/index.rst

 Requirements
 ============

-Microsoft® Windows 10 x64 operating system is supported.
+The Microsoft® Windows 10 x64 operating system is supported.

-Make sure that you have installed following dependencies:
+Make sure that you have installed the following dependencies:

 - `Microsoft Visual C++ Redistributable for Visual Studio 2017 <https://aka.ms/vs/16/release/vc_redist.x64.exe>`_